About

 I started stand-up in 2019.
 Since then, I've become a British Comedy Guide Pro Talent Awards for Performance Winner (2024), Leicester Mercury Comedian of the Year Finalist (2024), Channel 4 Sean Lock Comedy Award Finalist (2023) and The Frog and Bucket Beat The Frog World Series Finalist (2023).
 I was also a BBC Radio Leicester One to Watch (2024) and a BBC New Comedy Awards Nominee (2024, 2023).

 In 2025 my work-in-progress solo show, ‘May Find Distressing’ was longlisted for Best Newcomer at the ISH Edinburgh Comedy Awards.
 A joke from this show was also shortlisted for the ISH Edinburgh Comedy Awards Best Joke of the Fringe.
-I will be performing an expanded version of this show on the following dates:
+In February 2026 I performed an expanded version of this show at Soho Theatre.

 Writing